How to prevent specific content being detected by Localize

 Ignore Phrases of Your Website

-Use the Ignore Phrases of Your Website feature to block specific words or phrases in your website from being brought into the Localize dashboard.
+Use the Block New Phrases by Pattern feature to block specific words or phrases in your website from being brought into the Localize dashboard.

 Ignore Pages of Your Website

-Use the Ignore Pages of Your Website feature to ignore entire pages of your website for which you won't be needing translations.
+Use one of the Disable Pages features to ignore entire pages of your website for which you won't need translations, or don't want to translate for security purposes.

 See What Localize Sees